 On 1 July 2022, 478,432 Share Appreciation Rights vested pursuant to the consolidated entity's Equity Incentive Plan.
+On 1 July 2023, 386,015 Share Appreciation Rights lapsed as the vesting criteria was not met.

 For full particulars of the Share Appreciation Rights issued to Directors as remuneration, refer to the Remuneration Report.